 You might be trying to resolve the embarrassing situation quietly by pleading guilty to the DWI charges in exchange for promises from the prosecutor of little or no jail time, but your friends and family will eventually find out about the conviction because you will have trouble getting into college or getting a job.

-If you hire a lawyer who will fight the underage DWI charges, you will be taking the best possible step to try to avoid a permanent criminal record and protect your future.
+If you hire a underage DWI lawyer in Dallas, Texas, you will be taking the best possible step to try to avoid a permanent criminal record and protect your future.

 For a free legal consultation, call (214) 696-9253